 If you wish to email/contact me, take my first name, patrick, add the at symbol – @ and then tack thenewuniverse.com on the end.
 I’d put a link, but I don’t like spam… 😉

-Patrick Hester is an author, blogger and a 2013 Hugo Award Winner.
+Patrick Hester is a Paladin, an author, blogger and a 2013 Hugo Award Winner.
 He is also a Hugo Nominated Podcast Producer/Host who lives in Colorado.
 He writes science fiction and fantasy (mostly), and is currently represented by Bob Mecoy for his fiction.
 His Functional Nerds and SF Signal weekly podcasts have both been nominated for Parsec awards and the SFSignal podcast was nominated for a 2012 and 2013 Hugo Award.
 Patrick also produces ‘I Should Be Writing‘, the podcast for wannabe fiction writers created/hosted by 2012 & 2013 Campbell Award Nominee Mur Lafferty.
 He writes for his website, atfmb.com, SFSignal.com, FunctionalNerds.com and KirkusReviews.com.
 His fiction appears in the anthologies Space Battles: Full Throttle Space Tales Vol 6, An Uncommon Collection, and in the eBooks Conversations with my Cat, Consumption, Witchcraft & Satyrs and Cahill’s Homecoming.

 I was born in Chicago in 1972.
 My dad worked in an Italian restaurant that he used to own and my mom, well – I’m honestly not sure what she was doing at the time.
 I can’t imagine that she wasn’t working.
 Just knowing her, I know that she was probably working her ass off as a waitress somewhere.
 I should probably know this and will attempt to rectify that lapse of knowledge as soon as possible.